Cardiac catheterization can be used to do various tests, including

 More serious reactions (see also Radiographic Contrast Agents and Contrast Reactions) include

 Allergic reactions may include urticaria and conjunctivitis, which usually respond to diphenhydramine 50 mg IV.
-Anaphylaxis, with bronchospasm, laryngeal edema, and dyspnea are rare reactions; they are treated with inhaled albuterol or epinephrine 0.3 to 0.4 mL sc.
+Anaphylaxis, with bronchospasm, laryngeal edema, and dyspnea are rare reactions; they are treated with inhaled albuterol or subcutaneous 1:1000 epinephrine 0.3 to 0.4 mL.
 Anaphylactic shock is treated with epinephrine and other supportive measures.
-Patients with a history of allergic reaction to contrast may be premedicated with prednisone (50 mg po 13 h, 7 h, and 1 h before injection of contrast) and diphenhydramine (50 mg po or IM 1 h before the injection).
-If patients require imaging immediately, they can be given diphenhydramine 50 mg po or IM 1 h before injection of contrast and hydrocortisone 200 mg IV q 4 h until imaging is completed.
+Patients with a history of allergic reaction to contrast may be premedicated with prednisone (50 mg orally 13 hours, 7 hours, and 1 hour before injection of contrast) and diphenhydramine (50 mg orally or IM 1 hour before the injection).
+If patients require imaging immediately, they can be given diphenhydramine 50 mg orally or IM 1 hour before injection of contrast and hydrocortisone 200 mg IV every 4 hours until imaging is completed.

-Contrast nephropathy is defined as impairment of renal function (either a 25% increase in serum creatinine from baseline or a 0.5 mg/dL increase in absolute value) within 48 to 72 h of IV contrast administration.
-For patients at risk, use of low-osmolar or iso-osmolar contrast, and infusion of normal saline IV for 4 to 6 h before angiography and 6 to 12 h afterward reduces this risk.
-Recently, statins given 1 to 2 days before contrast use have been shown to reduce the likelihood of worsening renal function.
-In patients at risk of impaired renal function, assess serum creatinine 48 h after injection of contrast.
+Contrast nephropathy is defined as impairment of renal function (either a 25% increase in serum creatinine from baseline or a 0.5 mg/dL [44 micromole/L] increase in absolute value) within 48 to 72 hours of IV contrast administration.
+For patients at risk, use of lowest possible dose of low-osmolar or iso-osmolar contrast, avoidance of multiple contrast studies within a short period of time, and infusion of a total 10 to 15 mL/kg normal saline IV beginning 4 to 6 hours before angiography and 6 to 12 hours afterward reduces this risk substantially.
+In patients at risk of impaired renal function, assess serum creatinine 48 hours after injection of contrast.

 If the catheter tip contacts the ventricular endocardium, ventricular arrhythmias commonly occur, but ventricular fibrillation is rare.
 If it occurs, direct current cardioversion (DC cardioversion) is administered immediately.

 Disruption of an atherosclerotic plaque by the catheter can release a shower of atheroemboli.
 Emboli from the aorta may cause stroke or nephropathy.
-Emboli from the coronary arteries may cause myocardial infarction.
+Emboli from proximal to distal coronary arteries may cause myocardial infarction.